South Africa

 Chacma Baboons – a dangerous nuisance

-Baboons are one of the largest sized monkeys worldwide.
+Baboons are one of the largest-sized Old-World monkeys.
 Due to hybridization, their taxonomy is contested and overlapping.
-In Africa there are six species of baboons, and in Southern Africa lives one species, which are Chacma baboons (Papio ursinus).
-Chacma…
+In Africa there are six species of baboons, and in Southern Africa lives one species, which is Chacma baboons (Papio ursinus).
+Chacma baboons…

 Ghost Mantises are impressive insects

-Ghost praying mantises (Phyllocrania paradoxa) fit perfectly into our new homepage section called ‘Wonders of Nature’, due to their unique appearance and behavior.
-They are a species of praying mantis and there are four characteristics which make them special.
-These…
+Ghost praying mantises (Phyllocrania paradoxa) fit perfectly into our new homepage section called ‘Wonders of Nature’ due to their unique appearance and behavior.
+They are a species of praying mantis, and four characteristics make them unique.
+These are an impressive…

 Koppie Foam Grasshoppers

 Koppie Foam Grasshoppers (Dictyophorus spumans) are indigenous to South Africa and prefer sparse and low vegetation on rocky outcrops.
-They are flightless and got some kind of aposematic coloring, which are yellow or orange stripes on the warty thorax shield…
+They are flightless and have some aposematic coloring, which are yellow or orange stripes on the warty thorax shield and stripes…

 Determining cardinal points by trees